-Other Governing Bodies documentation on engagement with non-State actors
+Guide for staff on engagement with non-State actors

 Register of Non-State Actors

-The Register of has been established in order to manage WHO’s engagements with non-State actors transparently.
+The Register of Non-State Actors has been established in order to manage WHO’s engagements with non-State actors transparently.
 To recall, a pilot version of this Register was launched during the January session of the Executive Board in 2015.
 Following the adoption of the Framework of Engagement with Non-State Actors (FENSA) in May 2016, a new version of the Register was established in time for the Seventieth World Health Assembly.